AndypSheridan/battleships-1977/README.md

 The game is Python-based and uses a game Board class, functions, for loops, while loops and if/elif/else statements to achieve the desired outcome.

 It features space-based ASCII art, and contains various references to characters, vessels and ideologies from the movie.
-The intention was to provide a fresh and different setting to the classic game which is situated in an ocean and played with contemporary seafaring vessels such as aircraft carriers and frigate etc.
+The intention was to provide a fresh and different setting to the classic game which is situated in an ocean and played with contemporary seafaring vessels such as aircraft carriers and frigates etc.

 The user is guided through some Star Wars-related imagery and text before being prompted to enter their name.
 The rules and legend are presented before the game requests the user place their ships on the board.
 There is the option to place the ships horizontally or vertically, and then the use must decide on x and y coordinates to assign the relevant ship.